skull591/Jue-Wang/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Software Engineering Application Technology Lab at Huawei
+- name: Quality Intelligence Lab at ByteDance

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include program analisys, program testing, and Android app quality assurance.
+bio: My research interests include LLM-enhanced program testing, program analysis, and Android app quality assurance.

 # Interests to show in About widget
 interests:
+- Program Testing
 - Mobile App Development and Quality Assurance
 - Program Analysis
-- Program Testing

 # Education to show in About widget
 education: